|The Going-to-the-Sun Road|

 Several scenic viewpoints and pullouts along the way provide motorists with ample opportunities to stop for extended views and photographs.

 Some drivers (and passengers) might be a little intimidated by the Going-to-the-Sun Road.
 Portions of the route hug the mountainside as it traverses over steep drop-offs and steers through tight curves.
 Due to very little clearance with oncoming traffic, vehicles (and vehicles in combination with trailers) longer than 21 feet (including bumpers) or wider than 8 feet (including mirrors), are prohibited between Avalanche Campground and the Sun Point parking area.
 Also, due to rock overhangs, vehicles over 10 feet in height may have difficulty driving west from Logan Pass to The Loop.

 There are two tunnels, one on either side of Logan Pass, that motorists will drive through.
 The East Side Tunnel is 408 feet long, while the West Side Tunnel is 192 feet in length.

 The best thing to do is to follow the speed limit, drive carefully, and enjoy the majestic scenery the road has to offer.

 Generally speaking, the Going-to-the Sun Road is usually open from early June thru mid-October.
 Snow makes the road impassable in the winter.
-With up to 80 feet of snow piling atop Logan Pass, Going-to-the-Sun is one of the most difficult roads in North America to plow in the spring.
+With up to 80 feet of piling atop Logan Pass, Going-to-the-Sun is one of the most difficult roads in North America to plow in the spring.